oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 </copy>
 ```
 ![query9b-plan](./images/query9b-plan.png)

-**Grouping by fields in a nested array**
+4. **Grouping by fields in a nested array**

 **Example:**

 For each show and associated season, return the total time users have spent watching that show and season.
 Sort the results in descending order by the total time.
+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>